U.S. Department of State Seal

 • The minimum age difference between the child and either PAP shall not be less than 25 years.

-For more specific information about the age restrictions for PAPs, please refer to CARA’s 2017 Adoption Regulations.
+For more specific information about the age restrictions for PAPs, please refer to CARA’s Adoption Regulations

-• Other requirements: Only families with fewer than three children (whether biological or adopted) are permitted to adopt an Indian child, unless the child has special needs or is determined hard to place, or in the case of relative adoptions or adoption by a step-parent.
+• Other requirements: Only families with fewer than three children (whether biological or adopted) are permitted to adopt an Indian child, unless the prospective adoptive child has special needs or is designated hard to place, or in the case of relative adoptions or adoption by a step-parent.
 A second adoption from India will be considered only after the legal adoption of the first child is completed, except in the case of siblings adopted at the same time.
 PAPs must be free from any contagious or terminal disease or any mental or physical condition that may prevent them from taking care of the child.
-As of November 27, 2017, families must submit a psychological evaluation conducted by a licensed/trained practitioner with their home studies.
-A single male is not permitted to adopt a female child.
-Please see our announcement for more details.
+India requires prospective adoptive parents to obtain a psychological evaluation conducted by a licensed/trained practitioner, which an accredited adoption service provider must submit with home studies in the CARINGS portal.

-For more information, please also refer to CARA’s 2017 Adoption Regulations.
+For more information, please also refer to CARA’s adoption regulations.

 Who Can Be Adopted